jerelmiller/redwoodjs-conf-2023-workshop/README.md

 > **Note:** A Spotify account is not required for this workshop.
 The data used in this workshop is persisted to a local database.

-In this workshop, we will be learning more about GraphQL fragments and the Apollo cache.
-We will cover topics such as:
+This workshop covers 6 exercises:

-- Utilizing GraphQL fragments with components to declare their data needs
+1. Using GraphQL fragments to enable components to declare their own data needs.
-- Using the cache as a state manager by using GraphQL fragments to query against the cache
+2. Using GraphQL fragments to make components more reusable
-- Using type policies to declare singleton types and why this can be beneficial

-TODO NEED TO FINISH THIS LIST
+3. Querying and reacting to cache updates with the `useFragment` hook
+4. Defining type policies to enable infinite scroll
+5. Updating a list of tracks after a mutation
+6. Combining advanced type policies with `writeFragment` to cover a tricky GraphQL schema design

+By the end of this exercise, we should have a fully functioning Spotify app.

 ## Before you arrive...